Model Predictive Control with Environment Adaptation for Legged Locomotion: Whole-Body Controller

-where $f_\mathrm{r} \in \mathbb{R}$ is the ratio between the \gls{wbc} frequency and re-planning frequency.
-Moreover, the planned states $\vect{x}^\mathrm{p}$ from the \gls{nmpc} are re-sampled with a linear interpolation to obtain $\vect{x}^\mathrm{d}$ at the \gls{wbc} frequency\footnote{The rigorous approach is to use the model \eqref{eq:newtonEuler} to predict the evolution of the system in the $T_\mathrm{s}$ time interval, considering the $\vect{u}^\mathrm{p}$ coming from the \gls{nmpc}, but for the motions considered in this paper the result is very similar, so a linear interpolation is a fair approximation.}:
+In our planning framework, the \gls{nmpc} runs at re-planning frequency of $25\,\mathrm{Hz}$ whereas the \gls{wbc} requires state and control inputs at $250\,\mathrm{Hz}$ (we will call this the \textit{\gls{wbc} frequency}).
+Hence, we introduce a \gls{wbc} interface block that re-samples state and control inputs at the \gls{wbc} frequency.
+In particular, in order to obtain the desired $\vect{u}^\mathrm{d}$ we use a zero-order hold filter of $\vect{u}^\mathrm{p}$.
+The planned states $\vect{x}^\mathrm{p}$ from the \gls{nmpc}, instead, are re-sampled with a linear interpolation to obtain $\vect{x}^\mathrm{d}$. \footnote{The rigorous approach is to use the model \eqref{eq:newtonEuler} to predict the evolution of the system in the $T_\mathrm{s}$ time interval, considering the $\vect{u}^\mathrm{p}$ coming from the \gls{nmpc}, but for the motions considered in this paper the result is very similar, so a linear interpolation is a fair approximation.}